LeaDevelop/leadevelop-sentry-unreal/README.md

 # LeaDevelop Sentry plugin overrides

 This plugin extends and overrides the default Sentry plugin configuration for Unreal Engine projects, providing enhanced crash reporting and analytics capabilities with custom LeaDevelop features.
+I'll update to latest sentry unreal version in second half of January 2026, unless one of my weekends frees up.

 ## Features